Our UCR Inclusive Learning Team offers advice to students with disabilities and learning support needs.

 You can also receive support for one-to-one mentoring via the Disabled Student Allowance (DSA) with a diagnosed mental health condition.
 Find out how to apply below.

-Our specialist Inclusive Learning Team provide confidential information, advice and guidance to students with a learning difficulty, disability or diagnosed mental health condition.
-You can email the team at ucrinclusion@reaseheath.ac.uk or call us on 01270 613 288.
+Our specialist Student Support Team provide confidential information, advice and guidance to students with a range of support needs such as dyslexia, Autism, diagnosed mental health conditions, physical or sensory difficulties.
+You can email the team at UCRsupport@reaseheath.ac.uk. or call us on 01270 613 288.

-Anyone who is a UK resident and has declared a disability or specific learning difficulty, including mental health, may be eligible for DSA support.
+Anyone who is a UK resident and can provide evidence of a diagnosed condition such as Autism, specific learning difficulty, mental ill health or other disabilities, may be eligible for DSA support.

 Evidence of your eligibility will be required, e.g. a letter from your doctor or diagnostic assessment from a specialist.
 If you are in the process of applying for Student Finance and already have your evidence of eligibility your DSA application can be done at the same time by checking the DSA application tick box on your Student Finance application.

-The Needs Assessment will make recommendations to Student Finance about the most appropriate types of Support.
+The Needs Assessment will make recommendations to Student Finance about the most appropriate types of support for your needs.
 Students can expect to receive a tailored package of support including specialist equipment and software, 1 to 1 Specialist Study Skills and/or Specialist Mentoring Support, and contributions towards printing costs.

-For students who do not have their DSA in place when starting their studies or are ineligible for DSA support, they may be able to access the Inclusive Learning Team Study Skills Mentoring Service.
+For students who do not have their DSA in place when starting their studies or are ineligible for DSA support, the Student Support Team Study Skills Mentoring Service can help you.

-This provides support for academic skills such as academic writing, paraphrasing and sentence structure.
+This provides short term support for academic skills such as academic writing, paraphrasing and sentence structure.
 We can also provide mentoring support for skills such as time management, procrastination and presentation skills.